 Although Trump and his political allies ran with the controversial aspect of his comments, Cuomo defeated Nixon in the primary and again cruised to victory in the general election, topping Republican Marc Molinaro with nearly 60 percent of the vote in November.

 Cuomo waded back into controversial waters with the passage of the Reproductive Health Act in January 2019.
 Responding to critics who accused him of lifting virtually all restrictions on abortion, he clarified his position in a February op-ed in The New York Times, emphasizing that the law permitted third-trimester abortions only when the woman's life or health were at risk.

-Cuomo surfaced the national spotlight following the confirmation of the first coronavirus patient in New York on March 1, 2020.
-Although he pushed New York lawmakers into quickly approving $40 million in emergency funding to contain the virus, the number of confirmed patients exploded in the coming weeks, turning New York into the center of the pandemic with more than 25,000 cases by March 24.
+Cuomo surfaced in the national spotlight following the confirmation of the first coronavirus patient in New York on March 1, 2020.
+Although he pushed New York lawmakers into quickly approving $40 million in emergency funding to contain the virus, the number of confirmed patients exploded in the following weeks, turning New York into the center of the pandemic with more than 25,000 cases by March 24.

 Cuomo dated famous television chef Sandra Lee from 2005 to 2019.
 Cuomo also has three daughters from his previous marriage to Kerry Kennedy, the daughter of the late New York Senator Robert F. Kennedy.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!